 Cosmopolitan Barcelona is known for its art, architecture and drinks and dining scene.
 Everyone I know has been to Barcelona at least once and nearly everyone loves it: the historic city, the beachside, the coolness, the people.
 Barcelona is a playground for each photographer.
 No matter if you’re a beginner or a pro.
 You can find sceneries for awesome photos on each corner of the city.
 Simply: Barcelona is a fantastic city for everyone.
-Follow me on a walk and let’s explore Barcelona’s districts.
+Follow me for a walk and let’s explore Barcelona’s districts.

 How to get there:

 Barcelona is quite easy to reach by plane from nearly every major city.
-The airport is located not too far from the city centre.
+The airport is located not too far from the city center.
 There’s a shuttle bus (Aerobus) to Plaza Catalunya from both terminals every 10 minutes for a few Euros.
 You can get a taxi at the airport for approx. 30 Euros with takes you to your hotel in about 20 minutes if the traffic is not too bad.

 How to get around: